iKlem/TAM/README.md

     git clone https://github.com/iKlem/TAM.git

-Or you can download the last stable version with this link : [No stable version at the moment]()
+Or you can download the last stable version with this link : [Stable version](https://github.com/iKlem/TAM/releases/latest)

 ## Create/Change the messages
 The template file is the `messages.example.lua` and have a little explanation on what to do.